Advanced Computational Methods - Summer reading list

 If you have accepted an offer of a place on our programme, it is a good idea to prepare for your studies.
-Our MSc students come from a range of backgrounds, and at the start of the programme there will be several non-examined modules aimed to fill in any gaps you may have but it would also be a good idea for you to look at some of the references below to make sure you are up to speed when you start your programme.
+Our MSc students come from various backgrounds, and at the start of the programme there will be several preparatory non-examined modules aimed to fill-in the gaps.

 - Fluid Dynamics

 - A-level mechanics: forces, moments, Newton's law, kinetic energy, and the like.